Cloud

 • Lessons focus on our responsibility as stewards of the land

-Students in grades 5–6 take on leadership roles and learn to combine ideas.
-They come up with fixes write to convince others, share what they’ve found, and team up with kids from different grades.
-Their learning shows they’re digging deeper taking charge and being more responsible.
-This comes through in activities like arguing about climate rules or running a program to turn food waste into soil.
+Students take on leadership roles.
+They come up with fixes, write to convince others, and team up with kids from different grades.
+Their learning shows they’re taking charge, from arguing about climate rules to running composting programs.

 How We Assess Growth

-These tools help students understand their own learning journey—not just what they know, but who they are becoming.
+Helping students understand not just what they know, but who they are becoming.

 Our Learning Environment